 There is, though, a possibility for me to express myself through two, metaphorically rich phrases: “Spirit of Bosnia” and “Bosnian Spirituality.”
 The latter I always associate with such special matters of spiritual life as religiosity, revelation, piety, theology, asceticism, Bible study, tafsir––that Bosnia is very rich in.
 I doubt that it is necessary to proclaim this in a publicly uttered statement in a newspaper.
 There remains then the phrase the “Spirit of Bosnia,” which is really a metaphor.
 Through it it is possible then to say something of what I want to express, but I am not sure that is what someone expects.
 If I were asked about the meaning of the concept of justice in Plato, knowledge in Aristotle, spirit in Stoics, and so on, I would speak with certainty, after reflection, within the scope of my profession.
 But what I will say here will be in the capacity of a citizen burdened by his profession.

 This kind of reflection is necessarily intertwined with varied content and different layers, incompatible with each other, that I weave counter-logically into a lasting name.
 This is allowed me by the art of grafting in botany, the continuity of cosmic time, the prehistoric and historical insight, the sense of grounding on the geographical map, the legitimacy of civic experience, the aisthetic perception in spheres of the genetic, the spiritual eye, the insight into the immediate observance—in a word, a life full of spirit and body.
 I am never able to observe it separately or outside the norms long established in sensible daydreaming and visions of determining authentic human survival.
-In this place I must confess that I am feeling the of a stranger’s story.
+In this place I must confess that I am feeling the Lose Weight Exercise of a stranger’s story.
 Bosnia is sensitive to newcomers, although it meets them with a unique hospitality.
 Perhaps that aura radiates from that singular self-awareness of kindness evidenced and presented in the Fojnica Book of Heraldry, inherited and difficult, like the hardest forms of work granted to Bosnia—in the forces hidden under its crust, in the black gold and iron painstakingly scooped from its bosom, in the warmth of its mineral waters, the vigor and joy of its snows not yet fallen, in the clash of the continent and the heat of the whirlwind, in the interweaving of many climes and influences.
 Let us say, the land of Bosnia is too complex, lashed by the sea and rivers, tested by conscience, in utter solitude, alone.
-Weight